mgu3/sqorz-docs/docs/tutorials/Setting-up-Automatic-Registration-Using-Checking-Station-or-Timing-Loop-on-the-Track.md

+## What You Will Learn

+Once you complete this tutorial you will be able to set up automatic registration.

+## Pre-requisites

+You need to have completed the [Setting Up Your Club](Setting-Up-Your-Club.md) tutorial.

+## Steps

 It is possible to use a checking station or a loop on the track as a method for registering riders who are pre-entered for an event.